 Collecting postcards became a national craze in Japan in the first decade of the twentieth century – and caused at least one riot.
 Yokohama, home to many of the oldest and most important Japanese tourist photography studios, became a major center of postcard production and the Ueda Photographic Prints Corporation 上田写真版合資会社, founded by Ueda Yoshizō上田義三 in the famed city port, was one of a handful of premier Japanese picture postcard publishers.
 Ueda’s early sets of cards included photographs of the Kamakura Daibutsu, but they and their business rivals continued to produce new views of this ancient colossus.

 Professional and amateur photographs had long shot the Daibutsu frontally from long and medium distances.
-A few took photographs from the southwest corner, or even from behind, but images of the Daibutsu from the southeast was uncommon (although not unknown) likely because the landscaping did not easily allow for it.
+A few took photographs from the southwest corner, or even from behind, but images of the Daibutsu from the southeast were uncommon (although not unknown) likely because the temple landscaping did not easily allow for a person to position himself.
 The grounds of Kōtoku-in 高徳院, the temple where the Daibutsu resides, had continuously undergone renovations since Western tourists discovered it in the 1860’s, slowly opening up the areas around the statue and providing better “picturesque” viewing.
 One unknown photographer from Ueda was able to take a position in the southeast corner and take a photograph [Figure 1] – one of the very few from this angle.

 - Title/Caption: Daibutsu, Kamakura. 佛大倉鎌